iamkirankumaryadav/Prompt-Engineering/Building Blocks.md

 # Building Blocks for a perfect prompt

 ### 1. Persona
 - Who do you want the AI to be?
-Think of someone you wish to seek advice with the task you are facing.
+Please think of someone you'd like to ask for advice about your task.
-- e.g. If you want to create a logo, a **graphic designer** will be the right person to set a persona.
+- e.g. If you want to create a logo, a **graphic designer** will be the right person to set as a persona.
-- If you want to create a workout plan, a fitness expert will be the right person to set a persona.
+- If you want to create a workout plan, a fitness expert will be the right person to set as a persona.

 ### 2. Contextual Information (Context)
 - What is the user's **background**?
 Provide relevant context or background information that the LLM can understand.
 - What does **success** look like?
 Aim of the user?
 What **environment** are they in?
-- Provide enough information to understand and get good results.
+- Provide enough information to understand the context, aim, and objective to get accurate results.
 - e.g. I'm an 80kg male (background) looking to reduce 5kg of excess fat (success) over the next 3 months.
 I don't have time for the gym, so home workouts for 1 hour will be enough (environment).

 ### 3. Task Specification (Task)